Wanchunwei/leetcode/notes/Permutations II.md

         }

         for (int i = 0; i < nums.length; i++) {
-            if (i > 0 && nums[i] == nums[i - 1] && !visited[i - 1]) {
+            //Notation : Remember to add !visited[i - 1] here, which states that i - 1 is not in temp currently. if (i > 0 && nums[i] == nums[i - 1] && !visited[i - 1]) {
                 continue;
             }